Energy in New Zealand: Energy consumption

+In 2021, New Zealand's Total Final Consumption (TFC) of energy amounted to 559.8 petajoules (PJ), marking a 7% rise since 2011.
+The allocation of this consumption across various sectors of the economy was as follows: the industry sector was responsible for 42%, transport for 36%, and buildings for 22%.

 International comparisons

 In terms of energy intensity, New Zealand is just a little lower than the global average.

 Electrical energy

 Electrical energy in New Zealand is mainly derived from renewable energy sources such as from hydropower, geothermal power and wind energy.
 The large share of renewable energy sources makes New Zealand one of the most sustainable countries in terms of energy generation.
 Electricity demand increased by an average of 2.1% per year from 1974 to 2008 and since then has been relatively constant overall.

 Governmental jurisdiction

-The Ministry of Business, Innovation and Employment is responsible for economic issues surrounding energy use and the Ministry for the Environment addresses the environmental impact of energy use in New Zealand.
+The Ministry of Business, Innovation and Employment is responsible for economic issues surrounding energy use and the Ministry for the Environment addresses the environmental cost of energy use in New Zealand.
 Exploration and production of fossil fuels comes under Crown Minerals, a division of the Ministry of Economic Development.
 The Energy Efficiency and Conservation Authority is responsible for preparing a statutory national energy efficiency and conservation strategy for approval by the administering Minister.